grafana/loki/docs/clients/promtail/pipelines.md

 ### metrics

 A metrics stage will define and update metrics from `extracted` data.
+Created metrics are not pushed to Loki and are instead exposed via Promtail's `/metrics` endpoint.
+Prometheus should be configured to scrape Promtail to be able to retrieve the metrics configured by this stage.

 [A simple example can be found in the unit test.](../../pkg/logentry/stages/metrics_test.go)